TAVR - Aortic Valve Replacement

 The minimally invasive TAVR procedure involves guiding a collapsible aortic heart valve through the femoral artery in the thigh via a catheter(transfemoral procedure) into the heart or, through an incision between the ribs and then through the bottom end of the heart called the apex (transapical procedure).
 Once it reaches the site of the diseased valve, the replacement valve is positioned and deployed across the patient's own narrowed valve.
 This is all done while the heart is still beating.

-The Aspirus Heart & Vascular Institute was the first hospital in Wisconsin to perform TAVR using the new transapical approach.
+The Aspirus Heart & Vascular was the first hospital in Wisconsin to perform TAVR using the new transapical approach.

 Who is a TAVR Candidate?